The Outlander and Companions

 - Never My Fault: Many times he laments the failings of his children and Sith Empire.
 The Outlander can point out each time that it's his own fault for how horribly he raised/ruled them, which he always brushes off.

 - Oh, Crap!: His expression on his face says this if the Outlander summons Tenebrae's father, Lord Dramath, to assist the Outlander in taking down Valkorion.
+And again when they use Vaylin's Trigger Phrase against him.

 - Put on a Bus: In Chapter XII, he gets annoyed with the Outlander's lack of progress against Arcann and decides to leave them, eventually returning at the very end.
 Subverted when he tries to bodyjack you; he reveals he never left.